-13 intrepid Rotarians turned up at Weston Park on Monday and Tuesday all dressed for an English summer - waterproofs!
-Signing in they received a stick-on number [‘I am not a number.
+intrepid Rotarians regularly turn up at Weston Park following the annual V-Festival.
+Often dressed for an English summer - waterproofs - they sign in and received a stick-on number [‘I am not a number.
 I am a person’, said one Rotarian] before boarding a bus to enter the fray.
-Hundreds of tents, many of them full of camping items were scattered over many acres.
+Hundreds of tents, many of them full of camping items are scattered over many acres.

 The collected tents, folding chairs, sleeping bags and other items tents are packed into an enormous lorry for the journey to the International Aid depot at Preston where the items are prepared for future disasters and peoples in need.